mrshmllow/wire/doc/tutorial/part-one/nix-setup.md

 ::: warning
 This page is for the purposes for the **Tutorial**.
-You should read [How-to Guides - Install wire](/guides/installation.html) for installing Wire for regular use.
+You should read [How-to Guides - Install wire](/guides/installation.html) for installing wire for regular use.
 :::